Introduction: What is Lightning Arrester?

 Sphere Gap Arrester

-In such type, an air gap is provided between two spheres.
+In such types of lightning arresters, an air gap is provided between two spheres.
 Here, one of the spheres is grounded and another is connected to the line.
 The diagram below represents the process in detail.

 There is a choking coil between the transformer and ground which heats up when the voltage rises.
 The air between the spheres heats up and tries to escape.
 But the corona discharge mechanism ionizes the air and the fault current passes through it.
 Thus, it saves the potential damage to the device.